School-R/front-end/README.md

 My contributions included:

-- organizing and maintaining the GitHub frontend codebase
+- Organizing and Maintaining the GitHub Frontend Codebase
-- helping define the application structure and feature flow
+- Helping Define the Application Structure and Feature Flow
-- delegating work based on teammate strengths and interests
+- Delegating Work Based on Teammate Strengths and Interests
-- pair programming to unblock development
+- Pair Programming to Unblock Development
-- guiding teammates through Redux concepts and application state flow
+- Guiding Teammates Through Redux Concepts and Application State Flow
-- translating vanilla JavaScript game logic into React component logic using local state
+- Translating Vanilla JavaScript Game Logic Into React Component Logic Using Local State
-- supporting integration of features into one shared React application
+- Supporting Integration of Features Into One Shared React Application

 ## Team Collaboration